mlochbaum/BQN/help/gradedown_binsdown.md

 ## `𝕨 ⍒ 𝕩`: Bins Down

-Binary search for each element of `𝕩` in `𝕨`, and return the index found, if any.
+Binary search for each cell of `𝕩` in `𝕨`, returning the number of major cells in `𝕨` greater than or equal to that cell.

 `𝕨` must be sorted in descending order.